Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Introduction

-Another safety concern stems from the data-driven DNN adopted by DRL for the powerful function approximation and representation learning of action-value function, action policy, and environment states \cite{mnih2015human, silver2016mastering}, to name a few.
-However, it was recently discovered that purely data-driven DNN applied to physical systems can infer relations violating physics laws and sometimes lead to catastrophic consequences (e.g., data-driven blackout owning to violation of physical limits \cite{brief2021ai}).
-This thus induces the safety concern to DRL.
-The critical flaw in purely data-driven DNN motivates the emerging research on physics-enhanced DNN.
-Current frameworks include physics-informed NN~\cite{wang2021physics,willard2021integrating,jia2021physics,jia2019physics,wang2021deep,lu2021physics,chen2021theory,wang2020deep,xu2022physics,karniadakis2021physics,wang2020towards,daw2017physics,cranmer2020lagrangian,finzi2020simplifying,greydanus2019hamiltonian}, physics-guided NN architectures~\cite{muralidhar2020phynet,masci2015geodesic,monti2017geometric,horie2020isometric,wang2021incorporating,li2019learning} and physics-inspired neural operators~\cite{lusch2018deep,li2020fourier}.
-The physics-informed networks and physics-guided architectures use \underline{compact} partial differential equations (PDEs) for formulating training loss functions and/or architectural components.
-Physics-inspired neural operators, such as the Koopman neural operator~\cite{lusch2018deep} and the Fourier neural operator~\cite{li2020fourier}, on the other hand, map nonlinear functions into alternative domains via fully-connected NNs, where it is easier to train their parameters from observational data and reason about convergence.
-These frameworks improve \underline{consistency degree} with prior analytical knowledge, but remain problematic in several respects, especially when applied to DRL.
-For example, the critic network of DRL is to learn or estimate the expected future reward, also known as the Q-value.
-While the Q-value involves unknown future rewards, its compact or precise governing equation is thus not available at hand for physics-informed networks and physics-guided architectures.
-Additionally, the fully-connected NNs can introduce spurious correlations that deviate from strict compliance with available physical knowledge, which is still a safety concern of physics-inspired neural operators.
+\textbf{Knowledge-Enhanced Neural Networks}.
+The critical flaw of purely data-driven DNN, i.e., violation of physics laws, motivates the emerging research on physics-enhanced DNN.
+Current frameworks include physics-informed NN~\cite{wang2021physics,willard2021integrating,jia2021physics,lu2021physics,chen2021theory,xu2022physics,karniadakis2021physics,wang2020towards,cranmer2020lagrangian} and physics-guided NN architectures~\cite{muralidhar2020phynet,masci2015geodesic,monti2017geometric,horie2020isometric,wang2021incorporating,li2019learning}.
+Both use compact partial differential equations (PDEs) for formulating training loss functions and/or architectural components.
+These frameworks improve consistency degree with prior physics knowledge but remain problematic in applying to DRL.
+For example, we define DRL's reward in advance.
+The critic network of DRL is to learn or estimate the expected future reward, also known as the action-value function.
+Because the action-value function involves unknown future rewards, its compact governing equation is unavailable for physics-informed networks and physics-guided architectures.
+In summary, only partial knowledge about the action-value function and action policy is available, which thus motivates the open problem: \begin{problem} How do we develop end-to-end critic and actor networks that strictly comply with partially available physics knowledge about the action-value function and action policy? \end{problem}